 We ordered a couple of croquettes, a dish of Bravas, Chorizo sausages and two beers.
 This came to just over €20.
 If you know the places to go and do a bit of research, avoid all the tourist traps you will eat well.
 Add this place to your list.

 We finished the day shopping and just generally walking around.
 Some of the shops and buildings were all decorated for Christmas which was great to see.
 The main lights weren’t to be switched on until a day after we returned home.

 Dinner this evening was pizza.
 Yes, pizza in Barcelona.
 The only reason for this was because we knew there was a L’antica Pizzeria da Michele in the city like the one in Naples.
 If you’ve heard of this place then you will know how famous it is.

-Having eaten at the one in Naples earlier in the year, read our blog here, we just had to see what it was like in Barcelona.
+Having eaten pizza at the one in Naples earlier in the year, Guide To Naples, Part One , we just had to see how good it was in Barcelona.
 Would it compare ?

-Well, let me tell you it was just as good, traditional Neapolitan pizza.
-There are even one or two more pizzas for you to choose from on this menu rather than just the two on offer in its spiritual home.
-It was slightly more expensive though which we did expect, almost twice the price of what it cost in Naples it was still very much worth the visit.
+Well, let me tell you it was just as good, tasty traditional Neapolitan pizza.
+There are more pizza toppings for you to choose from on this menu rather than the two on offer in its spiritual home.
+It was slightly more expensive though which we did expect, almost twice the price of what it cost in Naples, it was still very much worth the visit.

 I think we will leave it there for the first part of our trip back to Barcelona.
 We still have lots more to share with you.
 And yes, more food photos.
 We hope you enjoyed reading.
 As ever don’t forget to share and leave a comment.
 Read Back In Barcelona, Part Two.